With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.

 1) Two One Five Kitchen & Drinks, Summertown

 Enjoy Paul Welburn’s award-winning food that tastes as good as it looks without breaking the bank.
 This contemporary restaurant in Summertown is the successor to The Oxford Kitchen which held a Michelin Star and 3 Rosettes.
-Paul will be serving a new restaurant menu on the terrace from Wednesday 14 April.
 The terrace has covered seating and heating to ensure your comfort.
 There are only four tables, so do book early.

 3) Mamma Mia Pizzeria